-- Monthly Fieldwork Verification Form (M-FVF): must be provided to the BACB upon request - Final Fieldwork Verification Form (F-FVF): must be submitted in the certification application.
+- Monthly Fieldwork Verification Form (M-FVF): must be provided to the BACB upon request - · Final Fieldwork Verification Form (F-FVF): must be submitted in the certification application.
 Please keep in mind that each F-FVF you submit must show that you met all fieldwork requirements during that organized fieldwork experience (e.g., fieldwork hours per supervisory period, supervision hours per supervisory period).
 Multiple F-FVFs can be submitted to demonstrate that the combined fieldwork experiences meet the total required fieldwork hours.
+A new F-FVF should be completed for each supervision experience.
+Taking a break from accruing fieldwork under the same supervision contract constitutes a new supervision experience.